How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 Central banks like the Federal Reserve have, for the most part, fired all their monetary stimulus bullets.
 Zero percent rate policy (ZIRP).
 Shock-and-awe asset purchasing with hundreds of billions in electronic dollar credits (a.k.a.
 "QE" or "quantitative easing").

-Governments like the U.S. government are trying to cobble together fiscal stimulus in the form of everything from bailouts, targeted loans, cash payments and tax breaks.
+Governments like the U.S. government are trying to cobble together fiscal stimulus in the form of everything from bailouts, targeted loans, cash payments, and tax breaks.
 Analysts are trying to determine whether $1 trillion in fiscal stimulus would even do the trick.

 The problems include three simultaneous jolts: